jerhon/honlsoft-v2/blog/2022/2022-01-20-whats-software-architecture.md

 ## Bad Architecture

-At the end of the day, why do I need GOOD architecture and think about it often?
+So Why do I need GOOD architecture and think about it often?
 Often I think of past projects and what could have been done differently to prevent scenarios like these.

 1. Systems when a change is made, completely unrelated systems break (even when they don't change).